Arne Sorenson (hotel executive)

-Arne Morris Sorenson (October 13, 1958 – February 15, 2021) was an American lawyer and hotel executive who served as the president and chief executive officer of Marriott International from 2012 until his death in 2021.
+Arne Morris Sorenson (October 13, 1958 – February 15, 2021) was a Japanese-born American lawyer and hotel executive who served as the president and chief executive officer of Marriott International from 2012 until his death in 2021.
 He was a graduate of Luther College in Iowa, and the University of Minnesota Law School.
-He previously practiced law in Washington, D.C. with Latham and Watkins, specializing in mergers and acquisitions litigation.
+He previously practiced law in Washington, D.C., with Latham and Watkins, specializing in mergers and acquisitions litigation.
 He joined Marriott in 1996 where he served in increasingly senior management roles before being promoted to chief executive.

 He was also a member of the board of directors of Microsoft Corporation and Walmart, as well as a trustee of the Brookings Institution.

 Early life and education

 Sorenson was born in Tokyo on October 13, 1958.
-His father, Morris "Bo" Sorenson, Jr., was a Lutheran pastor in Japan at the time of his birth.
+His father, Morris "Bo" Sorenson Jr., was a Lutheran pastor in Japan at the time of his birth.
 His mother, Dorothy (Austin), was a public school teacher.
 The family returned to the United States when he was seven.
 He grew up in Saint Paul, Minnesota.
-He graduated from Luther College in Decorah, Iowa in 1980, with majors in business and religion, and proceeded to earn his J.D. degree from the University of Minnesota Law School in 1983.
+He graduated from Luther College in Decorah, Iowa in 1980, with majors in business and religion, and proceeded to earn his JD from the University of Minnesota Law School in 1983.